chrisguida/mkaczanowski-pastebin-wrapper/README.md

-# Wrapper for File Browser
+# Wrapper for Mkaczanowski Pastebin

 ## Dependencies